hmunfru/fiware-paas/doc/admin_guide.rst

 	 openstack-tcloud.keystone.tenant=<keystone.tenant>
 	 user_data_path=/opt/fiware-paas/resources/userdata

-where the values between bracket <> should be fund out despending on the openstack installation.
+where the values between bracket <> should be found out depending on the openstack installation.
 The updates of the columns are done in the following way

 .. code::